MikeDev75015/mongodb-dynamic-api/README/schema-options.md

 # Schema Options
 `DynamicAPISchemaOptions(options: DynamicAPISchemaOptionsInterface): ClassDecorator`

-In summary, to add a hook to a Mongoose schema in this codebase, you would define a hook in the options passed to the DynamicAPISchemaOptions decorator on your entity class
+In summary, to add indexes, hooks, or custom initialization to your Mongoose schema, you must set it in the options passed to the DynamicAPISchemaOptions decorator added to your entity class.

-*The options object can include an **array of indexes** and an **array of hooks**.*
+*The options object can include an **array of indexes**, an **array of hooks** and a **customInit**.*

 ## Indexes